 IT industry leaders have spent lavishly on lobbying to promote their STEM shortage claims among legislators.
 The only problem is that the evidence contradicts their self-interested claims.

 What we have today is a modern form of resource extraction.
 These big tech firms are not inventing anything or creating anything.
 Mostly, they are harvesting ideas at a discount and commoditizing them.
-They can do this because they have the backing of the state.
-Microsoft would have gone tits up a decade ago without their monopoly power.
+They can do this because they have the backing of the government.
+Microsoft would have gone bankrupt a decade ago without their monopoly power.
 In fact, they never would have become a dominant firm without monopolistic tactics.
 Google is deeply in bed with governments around the world.
-They did build most of China’s electronic security apparatus, after all.

 Most likely, this is one of those brief mentions that allows the media to pretend they are open to all sides of the debate.
 They do this with conservatives.
 They have on one right-winger and ten left-wingers and call it balance.
 In this case, one story critical of immigration in a sea of cheerleading for open borders.
 It’s all part of the propaganda effort to keep the public asleep as what is happening.